Brewster Rockit by Tim Rickard for July 21, 2020

 12. Me simpsons 2

-eb110americana about 4 years ago
+eb110americana over 4 years ago

 I wish I had that problem.
 I always pay my credit card on time, have over 800 credit score, and never carry any balance, but my credit limit is stupidly low.
 I didn’t use one of my credit cards as much, and they dropped the credit limit on me for it.
 The main one, I had to call them to get them to lift it above $4k.